FastGraph/FastGraph/README.md

 **This version** of QuickGraph, renamed **QuikGraph**, is a fork of YC.QuickGraph, and I tried to clean the library to provide it as a clean NuGet packages using modern C# development (.NET Core).

 The library has been cleaned and improved.
 It comes with a lot of fixes for issues of the original library.
+It also has a wide support of .NET targets to make it compatible with the most development environments.

 **[Getting started with QuikGraph](https://github.com/KeRNeLith/QuikGraph/wiki)**